Three ways to donate to the Adirondack Health Foundation:

 If you intend to specify a purpose for your bequest, we ask you to speak to the executive director of the Foundation to discuss your wishes.
 518-897-2348

 Sample language for a bequest: "I hereby give the sum of $________ to the Adirondack Medical Center Foundation d.b.a.
 Adirondack Health Foundation, P.O.
 Box 120 Saranac Lake, NY 12983 EIN 16-1528554."

-Gifts of stock: A gift of appreciated stock provides the donor an opportunity to support Adirondack Health while avoiding capital gains tax on appreciated stock.
-Stock gifts may be transacted by having your broker contact:
+Gifts of stock: A gift of appreciated stock provides you an opportunity to support Adirondack Health while avoiding capital gains tax on appreciated stock.
+Stock gifts may be transacted by having your investment advisor contact: